Get insider access

 • No auto-volume mode.

-The Bose Smart Soundbar 900 is good for music.
+The Bose Smart Soundbar 900 is very good for music.
 Its room correction feature, which Bose calls ADAPTiQ, automatically optimizes audio reproduction based on the acoustics of the room you're in.
 It has a balanced sound that's suitable for many different music genres.
 You can customize its sound using its bass and treble adjustments, but it lacks a full EQ to customize across the range.
-You also don't get a very extended low-bass on its own, though you can add a subwoofer separately if you want.
+You also don't get a very extended low bass on its own, though you can add a subwoofer separately.

 Pros